Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused the name of the player's current age not to appear after loading a saved game.

+* Units
+- Fixed issue which could result in units autocasting spells they didn't have, e.g. Germanic Gudjans autocasting the Infusion spell.

 -----------------------------------------------------------------------
 - 4.0.5
 -----------------------------------------------------------------------